dcaldwellphd/polaRized/README.md

 `polaRized` is designed to work through the `survey` package.
-What `polarize_distr` and `polarize_assoc` do is iterate over groups supplied to the `by` argument and calculate statistics on individual objects.
-Both functions take many arguments from `survey::svydesign` as implemented in the `srvyr` package, which is to say that these arguments *do not* need to be supplied in formula syntax (i.e., “~
-<DESIGN FEATURE>”).
-The internal data set includes an artificial weight
-column to demonstrate this feature, but more complex survey designs can be specified by replacing the defaults in other `survey::svydesign` arguments.
+What `polarize_distr` and `polarize_assoc` do is iterate over groups supplied to the `by` argument and calculate statistics on individual `survey.design` objects.
+Both functions take many arguments from `survey::svydesign` as implemented in the `srvyr` package, which is to say that these arguments *do not* need to be supplied in formula syntax (i.e., “~ <DESIGN FEATURE>”).
+The internal data set includes an artificial weight column to demonstrate this feature, but more complex survey designs can be specified by replacing the defaults in other `survey::svydesign` arguments.

 ``` r
 polarize_distr(